ChanSuri/GymGenius/Temperature optimization and energy efficiency/README.md

   - Lower Threshold: 24°C

 ## Shutdown and Cleanup
-When the service is stopped the signal handler will ensure that the MQTT client disconnects cleanly, the microservice delete its registration calling the `delete_service` function, and the service is properly stopped.
+To stop the service gracefully, press `Ctrl+C`.
+The signal handler will:
+- Deregister the service from the service catalog using `delete_service()`.
+- Stop the MQTT client loop cleanly.